Try 30 days of free premium.

 Writer's Strike?

-Magitroopa wrote 29 days ago: 2
+Magitroopa wrote a year ago: 2

 With the writer's strike now officially ongoing, thought it would be a good idea to ask: how exactly do we handle that here?
 For example, we currently list the typical late night shows having new episodes tonight, despite most of them now being shut down.